Self-Respect: Prerequisite for Respecting Others

 Respect for self includes, but is not limited to the following:

-- (1) Know and believe in who you are.
+- (1) Knowing and believing in who you are.

-- (2) Let your conversation and deportment correspond with your mental image of who you are.
+- (2) Conversation and deportment corresponding with your mental image of who you are.

-- (3) Stand up for your convictions; don't be influenced by other people's opinions.
+- (3) Standing up for your convictions; not being influenced by other people's opinions.

-- (4) Keep company with people who support the principles you live by.
+- (4) Keeping company with people who support the principles you live by.

-- (6) Practice zero tolerance for any kind of abuse: verbal, emotional, physical including sexual.
+- (5) Practicing zero tolerance for any kind of abuse: verbal, emotional, physical including sexual.

-- (7) Evaluate your worth, and don't offer discounts on your value.
+- (6) Evaluating your worth, and not offering discounts on your value.

 (1) Respect for Parents